yvesdebeer/alexa-watson/README.md

 Import the Assistant workspace.json:

-* Find the Assitant service in your IBM Cloud Dashboard.
+* Find the Assistant service in your IBM Cloud Dashboard.
 * Click on the service - take a note of the credeantials 'API Key' and 'URL' as you will need these later.
 * To start building the skill, click on `Launch Watson Assistant`.
 * Go to the `Skills` tab.